 Dental problems characterized by loss of teeth have been significant for some patients, usually related to overly aggressive dental surgery.

 Bone marrow failure secondary to LCH or from therapy is rare and is associated with a higher risk of malignancy.
-Patients with LCH have a higher-than-normal risk of developing secondary cancers.[12,13] Leukemia (usually acute myeloid) occurs after treatment, as does lymphoblastic lymphoma.
+Patients with LCH have a higher-than-normal risk of developing secondary cancers.[13,14] Leukemia (usually acute myeloid) occurs after treatment, as does lymphoblastic lymphoma.
 Concurrent LCH/malignancy has been reported in a few patients, and some patients have had their malignancy first, followed by development of LCH.
-Three patients with T-cell acute lymphoblastic leukemia (T-ALL) and aggressive LCH, for which the two disorders had shared markers of clonality, have been reported.[14,15] One study reported two cases in which clonality with the same T-cell receptor gamma genotype was found.
+Three patients with T-cell acute lymphoblastic leukemia (T-ALL) and aggressive LCH were reported and, as with all histiocytic disorders associated with or following lymphoblastic malignancies, the same genetic changes were found in both diseases, suggesting a shared clonal origin.[15-17] One study reported two cases in which clonality with the same T-cell receptor gamma genotype was found.
 The authors of this study emphasized the plasticity of lymphocytes developing into Langerhans cells.
 In the second study, one patient with LCH after T-ALL who had the same T-cell receptor gene rearrangements and activating mutations of the NOTCH1 gene was described.